Alaa Satir

-Alaa Satir (آلاء ساتر; born 1990) is a Sudanese visual artist, known for her illustrations, murals and cartoons presenting images relating to women's rights, the Sudanese revolution of 2018/19 and other social and political issues in contemporary Sudan.
+Alaa Satir (آلاء ساتر; is a Sudanese visual artist, known for her illustrations, murals and cartoons presenting images relating to women's rights, the Sudanese revolution of 2018/19 and other social and political issues in contemporary Sudan.
 Since her first exhibition in Khartoum in 2017, and especially through her street art highlighting the importance of women in Sudanese society, she has gained international reputation as an artist and activist for freedom of expression, social justice and women's rights.

 Life and artistic career

 After her graduation in architecture at the University of Khartoum, Satir became known through her cartoons and other graphic illustrations reflecting her critical views of society and politics in Sudan.
 Besides publishing her work on social media, she worked as a freelance graphic artist for NGO's, Sudanese media and as an independent cartoonist in Khartoum.
 In 2017, she organized her first personal exhibition, called Morning Doodles, reflecting her views on women's rights, social media and politics in her country.
 In 2018, the French cultural institute in Khartoum presented an exhibition dedicated to her graphic works on the topic of violence against women.

 Before and during the Sudanese revolution of 2018/19, her work became more widely known through large-scale mural paintings in Khartoum, stating the importance of women in the revolution, thus lending an artistic voice to the demands of the protests.
 Following this period, she moved to the United Kingdom to acquire an M.A. degree in Fine and Applied Arts at the University of the Arts London.